nhejazi/haldensify/README.md

-Since the generalized propensity score is a key ingredient in inverse probability weighting (IPW) methods, `haldensify` builds on the advances of Ertefaie, Hejazi, and van der Laan (2022) and Hejazi et al. (2022) to provide nonparametric IPW estimators of the causal effects for continuous treatments, which achieve the semiparametric efficiency bound by undersmoothing along a family of HAL conditional density estimators.
+Since the generalized propensity score is a key ingredient in inverse probability weighting (IPW) methods, `haldensify` builds on the advances of Ertefaie, Hejazi, and van der Laan (2022) and Hejazi et al. (2022) to provide non-parametric IPW estimators of the causal effects for continuous treatments, which achieve the semi-parametric efficiency bound by undersmoothing along a family of HAL conditional density estimators.

 ------------------------------------------------------------------------